-You can always expand your current Big Storage drive with more space (up to 40TB per Big Storage).
-Please note that not every filesystem / OS can handle disks larger than 2TB, so check if your filesystem / OS supports this before the upgrade.
+You can expand the disk of your VPS or your Block Storage with even more space.
+Please note that not all filesystems/OS can handle disks larger than 2TB, so check before the upgrade if your filesystem/OS supports this.

-This manual assumes that you have already linked and partitioned your existing Big Storage drive successfully.
-If that is not the case, follow the manual for Windows or Linux / BSD first.
+This guide assumes that you have already successfully connected and partitioned your existing disk.
+If this is not the case, first follow the guide for Windows or Linux/BSD.

 Step 1

-Log in to your control panel, navigate to the 'BladeVPS' tab and click the name of your VPS on the left.
+Log in to your control panel, go to the 'VPS' tab, and click on the name of your VPS on the left.

 Step 2